fvanroie/opnsense_MakeDocs/README.md

 PS >
 ```

-Set the option parameters to the correct settings for your environment.
+Set the option parameters in the script below to the correct settings for your environment.
 Use a TEST server for running the API examples.
 Changes can be made to the evironment!
 *(like stopping or restarting services...)*

 On Windows:
 ```
-# Module Requires PowerShell Core to run:
+# This Module Requires PowerShell Core to run:
 Import-Module .\opnsense_MakeDocs\OPNsense_MakeDocs.psd1

 $Options = @{